We all pay council tax. It does not matter if you are a homeowner or tenant, council tax debt is a long-term commitment to your income.

 You won’t have to pay any Council Tax if everyone in your home, including you, is a full-time student.

-If you’ve missed a Council Tax payment, you’re in ‘arrears’ or “council tax debt” – this means you owe money to your council.
+If you’ve missed a Council Tax payment, you’re in ‘arrears’ or “tax debt” – this means you owe money to your council.
 It is advised that should contact your council as early as possible.
-Council tax debt is a government debt which you are fully responsible to pay.
+Council tax arrears & tax debt is government debt which you are fully responsible to pay.

-If you ignore Council Tax Debt, it’s likely your council will take you to court quickly to get all the council tax debt at once.
+If you ignore Council Debt, it’s likely your council will take you to court quickly to get all the council tax arrears and debt at once.
 You’ll have to pay court costs and possibly bailiff fees as well as your debt, which can add hundreds of pounds to your bill.

 If you can’t pay your Council Tax Debt